HM LST-411

 HMS LST-411 was a United States Navy that was transferred to the Royal Navy during World War II.
 As with many of her class, the ship was never named.
 Instead, she was referred to by her hull designation.

 Construction

-LST-411 was laid down on 21 September 1942, under Maritime Commission (MARCOM) contract, MC hull 931, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland; launched 9 November 1942; then transferred to the United Kingdom and commissioned on 31 December 1942.
+LST-411 was laid down on 21 September 1942, under United States Maritime Commission (MARCOM) contract, MC hull 931, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland; launched 9 November 1942; then transferred to the United Kingdom and commissioned on 31 December 1942.

 Service history

 LST-411 saw no active service in the United States Navy.
 There are several reported sinking dates for LST-411: the site [Uboat.net] states that she struck a mine and was lost in action on 26 January 1944; [NavSource] claims she was mined or torpedoed 20 February 1944; while the US Navy says she was lost in action 1 January 1944.
 She was struck from the Navy list on 13 November 1944.